 Mr Moore suffered nerve damage to his neck and shoulder when he was assaulted by a care home resident suffering from mental illness.
 His injuries left him unable to work...Read more »

+The hand is made up of 27 bones (including the wrist) and even minor hand injuries can stop us doing the simplest tasks.
 Hand injuries are very common and account for 10% of all accident and emergency visits.
 It is important to get even the most minor of hand injuries treated quickly as it can lead to long term problems.

 Injuries to the hand are most often caused by accidents at work.
 This can be due to crushing or machinery accidents where your employer had not provided safety equipment or given inadequate training.
 For example, you could be using a machine with an unguarded blade or trying to stop a fall by putting out a hand.
 These accidents can cause cuts, nerve damage, fractured bones or even lead to amputations.